BeastByteAI/falcon/docs/source/intro.rst

     import pandas as pd

     df = pd.read_csv('titanic.csv')
+    X_test = pd.read_csv('X_test.csv')
+    y_test = pd.read_csv('y_test.csv')

-    manager = AutoML(task = 'tabular_classification', train_data = df, test_data = 'titanic_test.csv', features = ['sex', 'gender', 'class', 'age'], target = 'survived')
+    manager = AutoML(task = 'tabular_classification', train_data = df, test_data = (X_test, y_test), features = ['sex', 'gender', 'class', 'age'], target = 'survived')

-While AutoML function enables extremely fast experementation, it does not provide enough control over the training steps and might be not flexible enough for more advanced users.
+While AutoML function enables extremely fast experimentation, it does not provide enough control over the training steps and might be not flexible enough for more advanced users.
 As an alternative, it is possible to use the relevant TaskManager class either directly or by using :code:`initialize` helper function.

 ..  code-block:: python